Eimer Ní Mhaoldomhnaigh: 2000s–present

-The following year, she earned an ITFA nomination for her costume work in the 2009 film Ondine starring Colin Farrell.
 At the Gate Theatre in Dublin, Ní Mhaoldomhnaigh was the costume designer for the 2011 stage production Little Women, a stage adaptation of the 1868 novel by Louisa May Alcott.
 A reviewer in Irish Theatre Magazine praised Ní Mhaoldomhnaigh's efforts, writing that the "costumes are the real visual treat here, with the staid and stately conservatism of Civil War era dress recreated with great detail and grace".